icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 [![](images/ICGC_get_standard.png)](images/icgc_get_standard.png "Click on the image to see it in full")

-In both modes of operation, `icgc-get` must be passed a manifest or file id that has been recived from the ICGC data portal.
-This identifier is used by icgc-get to query more in-depth file metadata from the ICGC api.
+In both modes of operation, `icgc-get` must be passed a manifest or file id that has been received from the ICGC Data Portal.
+This identifier is used by `icgc-get` to query more in-depth file metadata from the ICGC API.
 This takes two calls to the API, and the gathered data is used to identify the client to call and how to execute the call.

-In the default orientation, all of the download clients are found in the user's file system.
-This enables icgc-get to directly communicate with the download clients, and for the clients to directly place their output into the local filesystem.
+In the default mode of operation, all of the download clients are installed in the user's file system.
+The user is required to tell `icgc-get` where to find the installed clients.
+This enables `icgc-get` to directly communicate with the download clients, and for the clients to directly place their output into the local filesystem.

 ### Operation using Docker